How to Plant Flowers with Your Kids

 - Flowers and/or seeds

-My daughter had her own pair of gloves, she doesn’t like to get dirty and shovel.
-She enjoys helping mama in the garden so I let her at it.
-We used container mix soil for my containers while I added gardening soil if we were adding plants to the ground.
+My daughter had her pair of gloves.
+She doesn’t like to get dirty and shovel.
+She enjoys helping Mama in the garden, so I let her at it.
+We used container mix soil for my containers, while I added gardening soil if we added plants to the ground.

-My daughter added soil to the containers, she used her finger to dig a hole and added the seeds.
-She then covered the hole up with more dirt, patted things down, and watered all of the containers.
+My daughter added soil to the containers and used her finger to dig a hole and add the seeds.
+She then covered the hole with more dirt, patted things down, and watered all the containers.

-If it was a plant, I had to remove it from the container after we dug a large hole in order to fit the root of the plant in.
-This was her favorite activity because she could actually see the flower and didn’t have to wait for the seeds to sprout.
+If it was a plant, I had to remove it from the container after we dug a large hole to fit the plant’s root in.
+This was her favorite activity because she could see the flowers without waiting for the seeds to sprout.

-The trays have sunflower seeds in them and they sprouted after a week.
-They’re so easy to grow and fun to watch, it’s a must-have for your kids if they love to garden.
-We did have some birds who tried to get at the seeds but we didn’t lose too many.
+The trays have sunflower seeds in them, and they sprout after a week.
+They’re so easy to grow and fun to watch, and they’re a must-have for your kids if they love to garden.
+Some birds tried to get at the seeds, but we didn’t lose too many.

 Get outdoors and see what else your kids can grow, they’re so proud when they start to see their hard work pay off and they’ll always remind you when they need to be watered.